ilyaglow/remotevbox-machinery-docs/README.md

 About
 -----

-This guide will cover a case of remotevbox machinery usage that shows how Cuckoo management services can work inside VirtualBox VM achieving a nested analysis feature.
-Of course you can build your own network setup and remotely control Virtualbox machines - the only thing you need is a shared storage between Virtualbox Web Service daemon and Cuckoo (see below).
+This guide will cover a case of Virtualbox web service machinery usage that shows how a Cuckoo can work inside a VirtualBox VM itself achieving a nested analysis feature.
+There could other setups, including [dockerized one](https://github.com/blacktop/docker-cuckoo/tree/master/vbox) to remotely control Virtualbox machines, without giving an access to the whole hypervisor - the only thing you need is a shared storage between Virtualbox Webservice daemon and Cuckoo (see below).

 # How it works

-Traditional Virtualbox machinery works over a command line `vboxmanage` application, which has obvious limitations - Cuckoo Sandbox should works on the same host that manages analysis virtual machines.
+Traditional Virtualbox machinery works over a command line `vboxmanage` application, which has obvious limitations - Cuckoo Sandbox should work on the same host that manages analysis virtual machines.
 To bypass this limitation [remotevbox](https://github.com/ilyaglow/remote-virtualbox) library was written.
 It leverages [Virtualbox Webservice](https://www.virtualbox.org/manual/ch09.html#vboxwebsrv-daemon) feature by talking to it via SOAP API.

 # Prerequisites

-* Host - Linux-based distro with Virtualbox installed
+* Host - Linux-based distro with Virtualbox installed.
-* Prepared (with vmcloak for example) virtual machine to perform an analysis
+* Prepared (with vmcloak for example) virtual machine to perform an analysis.
 * Virtual machine with Cuckoo installed.
 You can find a lot of guides how to do it right.
-If you are familiar with docker and feel adventerous you can try a dockerized version from here https://github.com/ilyaglow/docker-cuckoo/tree/vbox-work - a modified version of @blacktop's [docker-cuckoo project](https://github.com/blacktop/docker-cuckoo).
+If you are familiar with Docker and feel adventurous you can try a dockerized version from here https://github.com/ilyaglow/docker-cuckoo/tree/vbox-work - a modified version of @blacktop's [docker-cuckoo project](https://github.com/blacktop/docker-cuckoo).

 # Host
 ## User management

 It is recommended to use a non-root user that will run Virtualbox Webservice.
 Couple reasons:
-* When I started to research it and figuring out how to use it, everything seemed ancient - sdk library, documentation.
-The C++ code of it is at least 3 years old.
+* When I started to research it and figuring out how to use it, everything seemed ancient - SDK-library, documentation.
+The C++ code of the web service is at least 3 years old.
 * Virtualbox Webservice is a SOAP service, which means it parses XML using C++ (hello binary vulns!).
-* It uses gSOAP toolkit which was involved with [Devil's Ivy vulnerability](https://blog.senr.io/blog/devils-ivy-flaw-in-widely-used-third-party-code-impacts-millions) not long time ago.
+* It uses `gSOAP` toolkit which was involved in [Devil's Ivy vulnerability](https://blog.senr.io/blog/devils-ivy-flaw-in-widely-used-third-party-code-impacts-millions) not long time ago.

 ```bash